Cody, Missouri

-Cody is an unincorporated community in southeastern Greene County, in the U.S. state of Missouri.
+Cody was an unincorporated community in southeastern Greene County, in the U.S. state of Missouri.
+It is currently within the city limits of Rogersville.

 Cody was located between Springfield and Rogersville at the intersection of U.S. Route 60 and Missouri Route 125.

 History

 A post office called Cody was established in 1901, and remained in operation until 1905.
 The community has the name of William Frederick "Buffalo Bill" Cody.